Yucatán banded gecko

 The Yucatán banded gecko (Coleonyx elegans) is a species of geckos found in Mexico, Guatemala, and Belize.

-It is a common inhabitant of forested and open habitats throughout Yucatan peninsula.
+It is a common inhabitant of forested and open habitats throughout Yucatan Peninsula.
 It is terrestrial and largely nocturnal.
-It feeds on invertebrates, including spiders, crickets and beetles.
+It feeds on invertebrates, including spiders, crickets and beetles, and is non venomous and harmless, despite being highly feared and avoided by many locals.